 The Plastic Age

-Plastic is an omnipresent material in modern life.
-We use it for packaging food and drink, and in manufacturing like making pipes, clothing, or even cars and airplanes.
+Before diving into what bioplastics are, it is important to acknowledge that regular plastics are an omnipresent material in modern life.
+We use it for packaging food and drink and in manufacturing, like making pipes, clothing, or even cars and airplanes.

-The worst is having it turned into trash in the environment, or into micro-plastic pollution, which happens to roughly 80% of total plastic usage.
+The worst is turning it into trash in the environment or into micro-plastic pollution, which happens to roughly 80% of total plastic usage.
 But even if incinerated, it will produce CO2, like any other fossil fuel combustion.

 To answer the growing concern about plastic production, bioplastics have been developed.
 They are made from plant materials, often leftovers from other industries like paper mills or farming.
 The sector is expected to reach $25B by 2027, growing at 14.9% CAGR (other studies anticipate a 17% growth).